raising the educational, spiritual

 Bit By Bit Therapeutic Riding Program

-Mary Ann currently serves as Board Chair of Iron Gate, and also on the boards of St. Simeon’s Episcopal Home, The First Tee, and the Women’s Leadership Council of the United Way.
-She has previously served on the boards of Crosstown Learning Center, Lindsey House, Tulsa Community College Foundation, and the YWCA and Inverness Advisory Boards.
-She is an ordained Presbyterian Elder, a Stephen Minister caregiver, and a grandmother to 7 grandchildren.
+Mary Ann has served on the boards of Iron Gate, St. Simeon’s Episcopal Home, The First Tee, the Women’s Leadership Council of the United Way, Crosstown Learning Center, Lindsey House, Tulsa Community College Foundation, the YWCA and Inverness Advisory Boards.
+She is an ordained Presbyterian Elder, a Stephen Minister caregiver, and a grandmother to seven grandchildren.

-Maggie is a Co-Trustee and the current Executive Director of the Hille Foundation.
-She has held both positions since 2002.
-Maggie is the youngest daughter of the Hille Foundation’s co-founders, Jo Bob and Mary Ann Hille.
-Maggie worked in numerous positions in the area of non-profit and practiced law in Dallas in the area of commercial litigation before taking on the role of Executive Director of the Foundation.
+Maggie is the Co-Trustee and the current Executive Director of the Hille Foundation and has held both positions since 2002.
+She is the youngest daughter of the Hille Foundation’s co-founders, Jo Bob and Mary Ann Hille.
+Maggie is a proud graduate of Booker T. Washington High School.
+She worked in non-profit positions and practiced law in Dallas in the area of commercial litigation before taking on the role of Executive Director of the Foundation.
 She earned a B.A. from the University of Michigan in 1995 and her Juris Doctorate from Southern Methodist University in 2001.

 Shirley is a Board Member and the current Grants Manager of the Hille Foundation and has been with the foundation since 2004.
 Shirley is the niece of the Hille Foundation’s co-founders, Jo Bob and Mary Ann Hille.
 Shirley grew up in Kansas City, Kansas and attended Washburn University in Topeka, Kansas.

-Shirley currently serves on the board of Bit by Bit Therapeutic Riding Program where she has been a weekly volunteer for eight years.
-She has also served on the TPD Mounted Patrol Horse Adoption Committee for the past five years.
+Shirley currently serves as board President of Bit by Bit Therapeutic Riding Program where she has been a weekly volunteer for eleven years.
+She has also served on the Tulsa Police Department’s Mounted Patrol Horse Adoption Committee for the past eight years.
 She has served on the advisory board of Tulsa Girls Art School and on various committees for the YWCA and the Center for Individuals with Physical Challenges in Tulsa and held various volunteer and board appointments in the north Texas area before coming to Tulsa in 2004.

 Leslie has been a Board Member since the Foundation’s inception in 1997 and joined the staff as a Grant Report Officer in 2002, working from her home in Augusta, Georgia.
 Leslie is the oldest daughter of the Hille Foundation’s co-founders, Jo Bob and Mary Ann Hille.
 She earned a B.F.A. from the University of Kansas in 1991 and an M.A. in art therapy from the School of the Art Institute of Chicago in 1993.

 After practicing art therapy for several years, Leslie settled into volunteering in her community.
-She has served on the YMCA Board and Capitol Campaign Committee, the Stevens Creek Elementary PTO, the Stallings Island Middle School PTO, and worked with the Girl Scouts of the CSRA.
-In addition, she has served in fundraising capacities for the Children’s Medical Center, Juvenile Diabetes Research Foundation- Augusta, and Augusta Christian Schools.
-Leslie currently holds a position on the Lakeside High School’s Advisory Council.
+She has served on the YMCA Board and Capitol Campaign Committee, the Stevens Creek Elementary PTO, the Stallings Island Middle School PTO, and worked with the Girl Scouts of the Central Savannah River Area, held many positions on school PTO Boards, and served on the Lakeside High School Advisory Council.
+Recently, Leslie has been guiding weekly art groups at the Augusta Training Shop, which is her true passion.

 Leslie and her husband Mark have two children.